pawelwiteckiwawrzyniak/website-project/README.md

 ## Technologies Used:
 - HTML: Responsible for the structure of the web page.
 - CSS: Used for handling the presentation of the page.
-- SCSS: Used for CSS management, following the BEM methodology.
+- SCSS: Used for CSS management.
-- SASS: Utilized for enhanced styling capabilities.
+- SASS: Utilized for enhanced styling capabilities, following the BEM methodology.
 - JavaScript: Utilized to create a simple modal.

 ## Project Objectives: